joshuamabina/dotfiles/readme.md

 Optimized for Ubuntu 22.04

-My aim is to effortlessly execute and run all setups in a matter of seconds.
+My goal is to fine-tune these configurations for seamless setup and execution within seconds.
+Specifically tailored for the following use cases and platforms:

-- Write Laravel-PHP code
+- Laravel-PHP code development
-- Write Flutter Apps for mobile apps
+- Flutter code writing and testing on Android
-- Write React-Redux Apps for the web
+- React-Redux code creation for the web
-- Write React Native (Expo) for mobile apps
+- React Native (Expo) for mobile app development
-- Write Python code and libraries
+- Python code and library writing

 ## Supported features: